richelbilderbeek/lesson_mermaid/docs/reflections/20251002/README.md

 It went reasonably well.
 Due to my informality and unpreparedness, I would rate my teaching a 7 out of 10.

+## KTH evaluation results

+### 16. Were there any parts of the course that were excellent?
+If so, please specify which parts and in what way.
+Were there any parts of the course that were excellent?
+If so, please specify which parts and in what way.

+Here I keep all feedback relevant to mermaid.
+Which is none :-)

+### 17. Do you have any recommendations as to how the course could be improved?
+If so, please specify which parts and how.
+Do you have any recommendations as to how the course could be improved?
+If so, please specify which parts and how.

+Here I keep all feedback relevant to mermaid:

+- I found that the mermaid toolbox was not that useful and the time alocated to it was not needed.

+I agree that this can (and should be) debated: not everyone will benefit from this.

+- [ ] Discuss with Meike to keep/remove mermaid.
+I am fine with it either way.